renanthera/simc-wiki/Enemies.md

 # Custom Enemies

 Simulationcraft supports defining custom enemies so that you can try to model specific boss encounters.
 Several properties of the enemy may be set, and you can define custom [action lists](Enemies#Action_Lists.md) for the enemy.
 You can also code custom raid events (like a periodic raid-wide AoE) that function independently of enemies - see the [Raid Events](RaidEvents) page for more details.

+Make sure to define enemies AFTER you've defined your character profiles.
+Otherwise some profileset simulations can potentially become funky.

 Note that all enemy options should only be specified after you declare an enemy.
 ```